Shamss08/ITI_Graduation_Project_Telco_Churn/README.md

 ###Finding areas for improvement in service.
 ###Developing strategies to attract and keep more customers.
 ## Data Modeling:
-1. Dataset:
+1. Dataset :
-2. Relational Modeling:
+2. Relational Modeling :
-   > ERD
+   > ERD :
-   > Mapping
+   > Mapping :
->